petebachant/MakeWaves/README.md

 MakeWaves
 =========
-MakeWaves Copyright (c) 2013 Peter Bachant.
-See license below for details.

 MakeWaves is an app for generating regular and random waves with UNH's flap-style wavemaker.
-It's still in development.
+The app is still in development.

 To-do
 -----
   * Figure out why random wave output amplitudes seem to be half what they are compared to Random Seas.
   * Pierson-Moskowitz waves only output ramped section of time series even though buffer size is the same.
+Fix this.
   * Calculate limits for random wave parameters based on Random Seas LabVIEW code.
   * Listen to ACS controller for E-stop presses, or better yet hard wire E-stop into digital inputs of NI controller?
   * Properly organize folders of code, resources, etc.